 Miltiadis Kastanis, Douglas Elliman Florida:

-“When I go to open houses, I love to think outside the box constantly.
-Most recently, I did something food and beverage-related but beyond what was served.
-I gave away a culinary weekend getaway at the Four Seasons Surf Club to experience the neighborhood and get to know the fantastic amenities that the Surf Club has.”
+“When I go do open houses, I love to think outside the box constantly.
+Most recently, I did something food and beverage-related … I gave away a culinary weekend getaway at the Four Seasons Surf Club to experience the neighborhood and get to know the fantastic amenities that the Surf Club has.”

 Have a Local Restaurant Cater Your Open House